Toishan: Book Three "I can See

 (An Epic Poem of 6 books, 740 pages, and 33,616 words)

-Spanning more than 1,300 years and over forty-seven
+Spanning more than 1,300 years and over forty-

-points in time the contributions of the Chinese men and
+key points in time the contributions of the Chinese men

 In six spellbinding works, Cashwell chronicles the return